 labeled demonstrations at the beginning of each laboratory.

 These will only remain set up for one week.
 However, the

-slides, the associated card labels, and microscopes will be
+slides, the associated powerpoint guides, and microscopes will be

 available for your own use at all times.
 The slides are in four